checkly/docs.checklyhq.com/site/content/docs/multistep-checks/example-checks.md

 cli: true
 ---

 Below are a number of checks showcasing how to use Multistep checks.
-These are similar to the templates provided in Checkly when creating a new Multistep check and should give you an idea of how to get started building various types of API monitors.
+These are similar to the templates provided in Checkly when creating a new Multistep check and should give you an idea of how to get started building various types of checks.

 Some of the examples require setting up authentication tokens to function.